Skip to main content

 Save Password

 Click Save Password.
-Be sure to save this password in a safe place.
-This password will be used in Iru Endpoint when configuring the ServiceNow integration.
+Store the password in a secure location.
+You enter it in Iru Endpoint when you configure the ServiceNow integration.

 12